What's the Difference Between Referrals and Affiliates on Teachable?

 • Performance-based incentives - Affiliates are motivated to promote effectively because they earn commissions based on sales.

-• Cost-effective strategy - You only pay affiliates when they make sales, which means it’s guarantee to be a cost-effective marketing strategy provided you set the right commission rates.
+• Cost-effective strategy - You only pay affiliates when they make sales, making it a guaranteed cost-effective approach provided you set the right commission rates.

 Example of a Teachable affiliate program